- Pre-procedural mouth rinse is an effective method to reduce the viral loads in oral fluid.

 - Oxidative agents such as hydrogen peroxide are more effective than chlorhexidine.

-These statements are based on several review articles recently published in the International Journal of Environmental Research and Public Health, the International Journal of Oral Science and the Journal of Dental Research.
-The recommendations proposed by these guidelines are primarily based on the previous experiences from SARS and the previous studies in infection control of dental setting.
+These statements come from several review articles recently published in the International Journal of Environmental Research and Public Health, the International Journal of Oral Science and the Journal of Dental Research.
+The recommendations are mainly based on the previous experiences from SARS and the previous studies in infection control of dental setting.

 - Zi-yu GE, Lu-ming YANG, Jia-jia XIA, Xiao-hui FU, Yan-zhen ZHANG.
 (February 26, 2020).
 Possible aerosol transmission of COVID-19 and special precautions in dentistry.
 Journal of Zhejiang University.